 Transmission temperatures – This question gets asked a lot.
 What’s TOO HOT?

-- Well ideally you want you average temp to stay under 190 degrees.
-However, we would not get too concerned till the temperature gets to or over 230 degrees.
+- Well, ideally you want your average temperature to stay under 190 degrees.
+However, we would not get too concerned until the temperature gets to or over 230 degrees.

 Never attempt to remove fluid from your transmission by starting the engine

 Never attempt to flush by catching fluid in a pan while adding fluid in the dipstick hole

 - When this is done, no lube is being sent to the gears and bushings.
 They can go dry and melt down very quickly, destroying or significantly shortening the life of your transmission.